RNZ reports on sabotage: two more cell towers were attacked early today:

 Sure, there is often a thin line between incitement and legitimate free speech.
 But anyone who is, say, sharing information on how to attack a cell tower or broadcast an attack is clearly committing a crime.

 Beyond that I don’t have anything to contribute.
 There are no easy answers.
-It’s not as if we don’t have other, bigger problems to deal with.
+It’s not as if we don’t have other, bigger problems to deal with, but 5G mobile towers shouldn’t be in the front line of civil disobedience.